wavelet-noise/evospace-wiki/wiki/powerLogic.md

 The three inputs determine our desired output.

-*Here is where the truth table goes*
+*Here is where the truth table goes*!

 My smart cousin helped me with the algorithm to make this happen.
 He said something about http://www.32x8.com/var3.html and provided the answer: